dtolnay/cxx/book/src/extern-c++.md

 anyway.

 **Thread safety:** Be aware that CXX does not assume anything about the thread safety of your extern C++ types.
-In other words the `MyType` etc bindings which CXX produces for you in Rust *do not* come with `Send` and `Sync` impls.
+In other words the `MyType` bindings which CXX produces for you in Rust *do not* come with `Send` and `Sync` impls.
 If you are sure that your C++ type satisfies the requirements of `Send` and/or `Sync` and need to leverage that fact from Rust, you must provide your own unsafe